markcapella/plasmasnow/README.md

 ## Description

     A fast re-take on a cool app, with graphics and UI upgrade, including QT screen color picker that works on Plasma, and dual snow colors !

-     plasmasnow is derived from Willem Vermin plasmasnow 3.7.5 and Rick Jansen's plasmasnow-1.42.
+    plasmasnow is derived from Willem Vermin's : xSnow 3.7.5. xSnow 3.7.5 is derived from Rick Jansen's xsnow-1.42.

 ## Installation

 ###     CD into source repo.

     ./configure
     make

     sudo make install
     sudo make uninstall

     make clean

 ## Usage

 ###     GUI Desktop:

     Click the plasmasnow desktop icon that's added to your systems menu under "Games".